OpenFn/docs/docs/documentation.md

 # Inbox
 Your inbox contains the history of all messages that have passed in to your project, which may or may not have triggered a specific job.

-### Messages
 Messages are stored payloads or data that were sent via HTTP post to your inbox.
 They can be viewed in formatted JSON, edited, or manually processed (if they did not match a filter when they were originally delivered.)

 To edit a message, click the "pencil and paper" icon next to that receipt.
 Be careful, as no original copy will be persisted.